 Record cotton crops from India to Brazil are driving prices lower, helping bring down input costs for retailers.
 Gap is “fairly confident that average unit costs will improve in the second half,” the company’s Chief Financial Officer Sabrina Simmons said on a Feb.
 23 conference call.

 Moody’s Investors Service boosted its outlook on the U.S. apparel industry to positive from stable on March 29 based on lower cotton costs, according to a report from the ratings company.
 Operating income is likely to rise as much as 8 percent this year, with the strongest growth in the second half, from a previous forecast of as low as 3 percent, analysts led by Scott Tuhy wrote in the report.

-Ownership of calls (GPS) almost tripled since the Jan.
+Ownership of calls (GPS:US) almost tripled since the Jan.
 20 options expiration to 105,200 as of March 28, according to data compiled by Bloomberg.
 During that time, put open interest grew 23 percent to 35,414, the data show.

 Since the last expiration on March 16, all five contracts with the biggest increases in ownership were bullish, with April $27 calls, 3.4 percent above yesterday’s close, adding 12,109 options from 543, the data show.

 Gap doesn’t comment on moves in its stock, according to spokeswoman Edie Kissko.

 The company is struggling with an eroding brand reputation and turnover in its management team, said Laura Champine, a specialty retail analyst at Canaccord Genuity Corp. in New York.

 “There’s been major long-term damage to the brand after years of fashion misses,” Champine, who began coverage of the stock with a sell recommendation on March 26, said in a phone interview.
 “Recent management changes, including the January departure of Tom Wyatt, create significant uncertainty.”